"""Client-side Python SDK for SkyPilot.

 Args:

-clouds: The clouds to check.
+infra: The infra to check.

 verbose: Whether to show verbose output.